disler/marimo-prompt-library/README.md

 > Build, Manage, Reuse, Version, and Iterate on your Prompt Library
 - 🟡 Copy `.env.sample` to `.env` and set your keys (minimally set `OPENAI_API_KEY`)
     - Add other keys and update the notebook to add support for additional SOTA LLMs
+- 🟡 Install Ollama (https://ollama.ai/) and pull the models you want to use
+    - Update the notebook to use Ollama models you have installed
 - To Edit, Run `uv run marimo edit prompt_library.py`
 - To View, Run `uv run marimo run prompt_library.py`

+## 4. Multi-LLM Prompt
+> Quickly test a single prompt across multiple language models
+- 🟡 Ensure your `.env` file is set up with the necessary API keys for the models you want to use
+- 🟡 Install Ollama (https://ollama.ai/) and pull the models you want to use
+    - Update the notebook to use Ollama models you have installed
+- To Edit, Run `uv run marimo edit multi_llm_prompting.py`
+- To View, Run `uv run marimo run multi_llm_prompting.py`

+## 5. Multi Language Model Ranker
+> Compare and rank multiple language models across various prompts
+- 🟡 Ensure your `.env` file is set up with the necessary API keys for the models you want to compare
+- 🟡 Install Ollama (https://ollama.ai/) and pull the models you want to use
+    - Update the notebook to use Ollama models you have installed
+- To Edit, Run `uv run marimo edit multi_language_model_ranker.py`
+- To View, Run `uv run marimo run multi_language_model_ranker.py`

 ## General Usage
 > See the [Marimo Docs](https://docs.marimo.io/index.html) for general usage details